arungk63/ML_projects_Classification/02.Car Insurance Claim prediction/readme.md

 Objective
 * Develop a predictive model that assesses the claim probability for car insurance policies.
 * To understand the factors that influence claim frequency and severity in the period of six months and enable insurance companies to better assess risk and determine appropriate premiums for policyholders.
-* Prepare ML classification algorithm and predict the claim probability for car insurance policies based on the attributes shared in the input data,(![image]
+* Prepare ML classification algorithm and predict the claim probability for car insurance policies based on the attributes shared in the input data.